 Many advancements have been made in LGBT rights over the past few decades, culminating with the Supreme Court’s 2015 decision to make same-sex marriage legal in all 50 states.
 Unfortunately, despite being technically legal, this doesn’t mean that same-sex couples and families are afforded all of the same benefits or rights of heterosexual couples.

 In truth, New York LGBT family law is incredibly complex and can be almost impossible to navigate without the assistance of a qualified, experienced LGBT family law attorney.
-Whether you’re looking to get married, enter into a civil union, file for divorce or adopt a child, hiring a lawyer is the best way to ensure that your rights are protected and the process goes as smoothly as possible.
+Whether you’re looking to get married, enter into a civil union, file for divorce or adopt a child, hiring a lawyer is the way to ensure that your rights are protected and the process goes as smoothly as possible.